Hatyapuri: Adaptation

 Sunday Suspense, a Bengali audio program on Mirchi Bangla, adapted this novel in 2017, with Sabyasachi Chakraborty voicing Feluda, RJ Somak voicing Topshe, Jaganath Basu voicing Lalmohan Ganguly, with RJ Deep, RJ Mir Afsar Ali, and others voicing various characters.

-A film, titled Hatyapuri, was announced by Shadow Films and released on 23rd December 2022.
-The film is directed by Sandip Ray and stars Indraneil Sengupta as Feluda alongside Ayush Roy and Abhijeet Guha as Topshe and Jatayu respectively.
+A film, titled Hatyapuri, under the banner of Shadow Films was released on 23 December 2022.
+The film is directed by Sandip Ray and stars Indraneil Sengupta as Feluda alongside Ayush Roy and Avijit Guha as Topshe and Jatayu respectively.